appcelerator-archive/amp/docs/settings.md

 - Add values to the file in format:
   - `Variable: value`

->NOTE: For the moment, the configuration file only stores the `Server` parameter, which is used to point the CLI to a target cluster.
+>NOTE: For the moment, the settings file only stores the `Server` parameter, which is used to point the CLI to a target cluster.
 More will be added in future releases.

 ### Examples